 No decision has been released to date, as the Court has reserved its decision for a later date.
 We will continue to follow the case, and provide updates as necessary.

-Contact the Defamation Lawyers at Milosevic Fiske LLP in Toronto for Exceptional Representation in Libel and Slander Matters
+Contact the Defamation Lawyers at Milosevic & Associates in Toronto for Exceptional Representation in Libel and Slander Matters